hansy2577/metro-game-project-xd/README.md

 - [ ] extension system

 # other
-Please help this little project by playing and suggesting mechanics,report bugs, etc... it would be appreciate :>, <br>| the game is still a W.I.P
+Please help this little project by playing and suggesting mechanics,report bugs, etc... it would be appreciate :>, <br>• the game is still a W.I.P